-The Importance of Observation by School Personnel
+The Importance of Observation by Early Childhood Providers

-Abused and neglected children may be found in any classroom in any school in any community.

-Schools are often the only place where children are seen daily over periods of time by professionals trained to observe their appearance and behavior.
-The school setting offers a continuum of time for observation and an opportunity to compare and contrast behaviors which are normal with those which are abnormal.
-School personnel, therefore, may be aware that something is not right with a child long before anyone else notices.
+Abused and neglected children may be found in any community across our country.
+Child care centers and family child care homes are often the only place where children are seen daily over periods of time by providers trained to observe their appearance and behavior.
+The child care setting offers a continuum of time for observation and an opportunity to compare and contrast behaviors which are normal with those which are abnormal.